Blaqadonis/human_action_recognition_app/README.md

 10. Schedule a deployment    ```python custom_batch_deploy.py Testing_set.csv <MLflow Run ID> update-me <your_email_address> <email_app_password>```

     Deployment is currently scheduled to run on the first day of every month at midnight.
-However, you can edit the scheduled date to whenever you wish the deployment to be done.
+However, you can edit the scheduled date to whenever you want the deployment to be done.
 To do this, open
     ```batch_deploy.py``` with a text editor and adjust the CRON digits.